akki2825/akkikek.github.io/_pages/about.md

 permalink: /about/
 ---

-**Hi!
-I'm Akhilesh**.
-I'm a Natural Language Processing (NLP) Practitioner working on Indic languages.
+**Hi!**

-I'm happiest when I'm building computational tools for the processing of a natural language in an environment with motivated people that I can learn from.
+**I'm Akhilesh**.
+I’m a Natural Language Processing (NLP) Engineer working on Indic languages.
+I delight myself in building computational tools for natural language processing.

-I'm self-taught on both Computer Science and Linguistics, and have an engineering degree in Automobile engineering.
+After earning my Bachelor’s in Automobile Engineering, I have since moved on to teach myself Computer Science and Linguistics ever since computational linguistics caught my interests.

-I've explored jobs from car mechanic to software engineer, but the majority has been NLP engineer/practitioner at startups.
+Much of my interests were shaped through my professional journey, and have since explored jobs from a car mechanic to a software engineer, but the majority has been NLP engineering in startups.

-Having worked with early stage startups most of my career, I have had the opportunity to wear multiple hats, and fortunate to have great managers, colleagues and friends who have helped me enjoy every role so far.
+Having worked with early stage startups most of my career, I have had the opportunity to build on many fronts such as Machine Translation Systems, Voice assistants, and Multilingual Chatbots, and the good fortune of having great managers, colleagues and friends who have helped me enjoy every role so far.

 ## Jobs